How Biden Navigated Pandemic Politics to Win the White House

 “It was a hard call,” said Jake Sullivan, a senior Biden adviser.
 "If there’s no pandemic, he gets a chance to get out and do what he does, which is retail campaigning, meeting people where they are, having the opportunity to sit with folks and speak to crowds and walk down the street.
 That’s what he would have preferred, obviously.”

-For Biden, who has been elected the 46th president of the United States, perhaps no decision was more consequential to his victory, making it possible to flip states such as Arizona and Wisconsin, where coronavirus infections and hospitalizations spiked the week of the election.
+For Biden, who has been elected the 46th president of the United States, perhaps no decision was more consequential to his victory, made possible by flipping states such as Wisconsin and Arizona where coronavirus infections and hospitalizations spiked the week of the election.
 Still, the cautious approach prompted ridicule from President Donald Trump, who constantly teased Biden for “hiding in his basement” and returned to large in-person events much sooner than his rival, and with far fewer precautions.

 Some Democrats also worried.
 Several state party chairs and down-ballot candidates privately urged the campaign to resume in-person events and canvassing.
 Texas Democratic Chairman Gilberto Hinojosa warned that Latino turnout could suffer.
 The lack of personal outreach has been blamed for contributing to Biden's poor showing with Latinos in Florida, a battleground that Trump carried.